"I'd love to have a good chat with him after a spell like this": Jamal Musiala misses his former teammates at Bayern Munich | Goal.com UK

 FC Bayern's Jamal Musiala is full of praise for Michael Olise.

 Since his comeback, Musiala has, in his own words, had "good spells and sometimes not-so-good spells, which is perfectly normal".
 He acknowledges that there are "still steps to be taken".
-Yet, reflecting on his progress, he states, "When I think about what I expected a few months ago and where I am now, I'm very happy."
+Yet, when he compares his current form with where he expected to be months ago, he is "very, very happy".

-Looking ahead to the World Cup with the DFB team, he stresses, "Patience is key.
-I keep it simple: don't look too far ahead.
-You never know what will happen, so taking small steps is what counts."
+Looking ahead to the World Cup with the DFB squad, he stresses, "Patience is key.
+I'm keeping things simple: don't look too far ahead.
+You never know what will happen, so I'm focusing on small steps."

 Meanwhile, he praised teammate Michael Olise, with whom he once played in Chelsea's youth setup.
 "He's taken a step forward in every aspect of his game and that's lovely to see," Musiala said.
 "He's one of the best players, if not the best player of the season – that's how I see him."